onechiporenko/lair/README.md

 }
 ```

-Here `relatedTo` contains name of the parent-factory, records count of child factory that will be created and number of creating child-record. `currentRecordNumber` isn't new record identifier and it's just a sequence number.
+Here `relatedTo` contains name of the parent-factory, records count of child factory that will be created and number of creating child-record. `currentRecordNumber` isn't new record identifier, and it's just a sequence number.
 It will be dropped to `1` for each parent-record.

 Last two times `console.log` from the `field`-attribute will out: